cjacker/opensource-toolchain-ch32v/README.md

 ./quit_iap_mode
 ```

-After set "target WCH-LinkE" to IAP mode, unplug it. you don't need to hold the IAP button down when plug another WCH-LinkE directly to PC USB port.
+After switch "target WCH-LinkE" to IAP mode, unplug it.
+Then you don't need to hold the IAP button of "target WCH-LinkE" down when plug another WCH-LinkE directly to PC USB port.

 Then update the "target WCH-LinkE" firmware as:

 ```
+# erase the code flash by pin-rst
-wlink erase --method pin-rst --speed low --chip CH32V30X wlink flash WCH-LinkE-APP-IAP.bin
+wlink erase --method pin-rst --speed low --chip CH32V30X
+# write the latest firmware, note the firmware I used here.
+wlink flash WCH-LinkE-APP-IAP.bin
 ```